posquit0/tmux-conf/README.md

 ```

+## Self Promotion

+Like this project?
+Follow the repository on [GitHub](https://github.com/posquit0/tmux-conf).
+And if you're feeling especially charitable, follow [posquit0](https://posquit0.com) on [GitHub](https://github.com/posquit0).

 ## Contact

 If you have any questions, feel free to join me at [`#posquit0` on Freenode](irc://irc.freenode.net/posquit0) and ask away.
 Click [here](https://kiwiirc.com/client/irc.freenode.net/posquit0) to connect.